As an Amazon Associate I earn from qualifying purchases.

 To pin down the One True Cajun Jambalaya is a fool’s errand: This is one of those recipes that has as many versions as it has cooks.
 But I can assure you, this is a good one.

-Some have seafood, some chicken, many, including this one, features wild game — duck, quail, venison, etc. There are a few constants, however.
+Some jambalaya recipes have seafood, some chicken, many, including this one, feature wild game — duck, quail, venison, etc. There are a few constants, however.
 Cajun jambalaya, for example, is a darker dish, with less tomato than New Orleans Creole jambalaya, and often no tomato at all.

 Both versions usually have sausage, too.
 Andouille is king here, and here is my andouille recipe if you want to make your own.

 I developed this recipe as an amalgam of jambalaya recipes from the great Cajun chefs Don Link and Eula Mae Dore, whose book Eula Mae’s Cajun Kitchen I highly recommend.

-My Cajun jambalaya uses a mix of duck, pheasant thighs, homemade andouille, and some homemade jowl bacon.
+My rendition of Cajun jambalaya uses a mix of duck, pheasant thighs, homemade andouille, and some homemade jowl bacon.
 My suggestion is to use the following:

 - A dark meat.
 In my case, it was duck.
 You’re looking for about a pound or so.
 Venison, beef, lamb, goat, goose; any would be good.

 - Thighs of a white meat bird.
 I use ruffed grouse or pheasant, but chicken or turkey would work, too.

 - Smoked sausage.
 Andouille is what you want, but any smoked sausage will do in a pinch.

 All this said, let your freak flag fly on this one.
-Jambalaya is designed for freestyling, so you can use it as an “empty the freezer” special, too.
+Cajun jambalaya is a one-pot wonder designed for freestyling, so you can use it as an “empty the freezer” special, too.